lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

   3. Reviewer (Who & When)
   Example:
   - [x] Verified design with Lindsey & Stacey at **sim_UI_workgroup** on 04/07/2020.
   4. Location in Tracker
-  _Determine rules for advancement through kanban defined by checklist._
+  *Upon Approval Card can move to operations/research_to_do*

   ---
   1. Step 2 Design Definition (What & Why)